 We sincerely hope that you will find room for us at the table as you seek solutions to those problems that oppress our people.

-We pray that you will understand that abortion mills need to be regularly inspected and regulated because not only babies are killed in these killing centers, but mothers are often maimed and sometimes as well.
+We pray that you will understand that abortion mills need to be regularly inspected and regulated because not only babies are killed in these killing centers, but mothers are often maimed and sometimes killed as well.
 These facilities are erroneously termed "clinics" where in truth they are killing centers.
 Clinics heal people.
 Abortion mills kill people.

 We are writing this open letter in an appeal for justice for the pre-born babies and the vulnerable mothers who are impacted in many instances.

-Our mission includes a dedication to restoring family values with the possibility of strengthening the Black family unit by restoring respect for marriage between a mother and a father devoted to sharing the responsibility or raising their children together.
+Our mission includes a dedication to restoring family values with the possibility of strengthening the Black family unit by restoring respect for marriage between a mother and a father devoted to sharing the responsibility of raising their children together.
 We consider marriage and parenting classes to be a significant deterrent to teen pregnancy, sexually transmitted diseases and abortion.
 By revisiting family values initiatives; by encouraging delayed gratification strategies in matters of processes that effect our health and well being; by offering assistance such as educational and cost of living incentives to young married couples starting out with babies and young children; we expect to produce strong and healthy families where babies, children and their parents are safe and able to reach their full potential in life.
 If you as our President and Congressional leaders could craft, pass and sign into law legislation to redirect funding streams towards life affirming solutions, we are sure that you could garner support and encouragement from sources that are waiting to assist you.

 Because the government has an ability to avow life, we offer our voice in support of life affirming efforts including informing the communities how to embrace life affirming educational and preventive solutions to sickness and diseases such as diabetes, hypertension, obesity and sexually transmitted diseases; social challenges such as teen pregnancy, harmful addictions to drugs, violence, pornography, promiscuity and abortion; educational deficits; economic barriers and inequities; unfair judicial treatment and the plethora of problems and issues that face Black Americans.